zhousarah/azure-compute-docs/articles/azure-impact-reporting/creating-logic-app.md

 # Report Impacts Using a Logic App (Preview)
 > [!IMPORTANT]
-> Azure Impact Reporting is currently in PREVIEW.
+> Azure Impact Reporting is currently in Preview.
 See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 > [!NOTE]
 > Please visit the [API Docs](https://aka.ms/ImpactRP/APIDocs) to learn more about available impact management actions.

+Use a Logic App as REST client for impact reporting.

 ![Diagram showing how a scheduled logic app can be used as REST client for impact reporting.](images/logic-app-diagram.png)